Nunzia De Girolamo: Career

 De Girolamo joined politics in 2007.
 She was a member of the Italian Parliament, representing Silvio Berlusconi's People of Freedom (PdL).
 She was elected to the parliament in the 2008 election and 2013 election, but failed to win her seat in the 2018 elections.

 On 28 April 2013, De Girolamo was appointed minister of agricultural, food and forestry policies to the cabinet led by Enrico Letta, replacing Mario Catania in the post.
 She was one of seven female members and the youngest member of the Letta cabinet.

 In October 2013, she denied rumors that she would resign from the PdL.
 However, in November 2013, she left PdL and joined the New Centre-Right headed by Angelino Alfano.

 De Girolamo resigned from office on 26 January 2014, due to the claims of improper conduct on her part.
 Her resignation was accepted by the prime minister on 27 January, and she became the second minister to resign from the cabinet since the April 2013 elections.
 She then began to serve as the House whip for her party, New Centre Right Party.

+Since February 13, 2021, she is the host of the television programme Ciao maschio, aired on Rai 1.